-To achieve our vision across these 2,000 miles (3,200 km) Y2Y protects core habitats, keeps these habitats connected, and inspires others to engage in similar work.
+To achieve our vision across these 2,100 miles (3,400 kilometers) Y2Y protects core habitats, keeps these habitats connected, and inspires others to engage in similar work.

 We highlight and focus on local issues that have implications for the region as a whole, and work with partners to stitch together this landscape.

 Y2Y’s role is to set the context for regional conservation work by providing the vision for a healthy Yellowstone to Yukon landscape, and to bring partners together to achieve as a network what none of us can accomplish alone.
 Collaboratively, we knit this landscape together from one jurisdiction to the next.

 An interconnected system of wild lands and waters stretching from Yellowstone to Yukon, harmonizing the needs of people with those of nature.